jina-ai/jina/README.md

 ## What is Neural Search?

 Neural search is a new approach to retrieving information.
 Traditional symbolic search needs extensive rules and fragile pipelines.
-Neural search simply uses a pre-trained neural network to do the heavy lifting.
-This saves developers time and effort.
+Neural search uses a pre-trained neural network to do the heavy lifting, saving developers time and effort.

 With Jina you can search through any kind of data, whether that's [text](https://github.com/jina-ai/examples/tree/master/wikipedia-sentences), [images](https://github.com/jina-ai/examples/tree/master/pokedex-with-bit), [audio](https://github.com/jina-ai/examples/tree/master/audio-search) or [video](https://github.com/jina-ai/examples/tree/master/tumblr-gif-search).
-We leverage AI models that have pre-trained and released by Facebook, Google, Spotify, and more.
+We leverage AI models that have been pre-trained and released by Facebook, Google, Spotify, and more.
 With the modular framework you can find the right tool for the right job -- whether that's crafting, encoding, classifying, indexing, or querying data.
 Alternatively, assemble them all into one [Flow](https://101.jina.ai/#Flow) for a unified end-to-end experience.

 ## Why Jina?